Request Access

 NC State faculty members can request an HPC project by clicking the Request Access button at the bottom of the page, and then clicking the button for Create Project on the page that follows.
 Faculty can only request a single HPC research project.

-HPC project owners may add additional Unity IDs to an existing HPC project using the research computing web application.
-Here are additional instructions for adding a user.
+HPC project owners may add additional Unity IDs to an existing HPC project using the research services web application.

 Instructional use